sass/sass/proposal/more-math-functions.md

 length of the `n`-dimensional vector that has components equal to each of the inputs.
 Since the inputs' units may all be different, the output takes the unit of the first input.

+## Semantics

+### Built-in Module Variables

+If a variable is provided by a built-in module, it is not modifiable.
+Any attempts to reassign such a variable results in failure.

 ## Variables